lnihlen/lnihlen.github.io/_posts/2018-11-14-elegant-pub-gig.md

 the second gig in a row (after Saturday night at the Blue Lagoon) that we've had to do that.
 I'm beginning to spot a trend here..

-We were basically playing in the diner attached to a bar.
+We were playing in the diner attached to a bar.
 They had a gazebo in the center of the place.
 I genuinely believe there should be more indoor gazebos.
 Hil and I remembered our courtin' days, with much time spent in diners just like that, mostly eating steak, eggs, and hashbrowns, before I went